roy-saurabh/AWARE-main/README.md

 #### `utils.py`

-### 4. Jupyter Notebook
+### 4. Colab Notebook

-An interactive Jupyter notebook for exploratory data analysis and visualization.
+An interactive Colab notebook for exploratory data analysis and visualization.

 #### `mental_health_risk_prediction.ipynb`

-Due to format limitations, I cannot provide the actual `.ipynb` file here, but you can create the notebook using the scripts and code provided in `data_preprocessing.py` and `model_training.py`.
+Create the notebook using the scripts and code provided in `data_preprocessing.py` and `model_training.py`.
 The notebook would include:

 - Data loading and exploration
 - Visualization of data distributions